This post has been modified to reflect new information since its original publication.

 What to do if you receive a blackmail threat

-First, go to the police.
-While the material the blackmailer may have on you is likely to be embarrassing, the actions of the blackmailer are likely even more damaging and embarrassing to your reputation.
+- Go to the police—While the material the blackmailer may have on you is likely to be embarrassing, the actions of the blackmailer are likely even more damaging and embarrassing to your reputation.
 They may also jeopardize your safety.

-Secondly, document any communication the blackmailer has sent you.
-Take screenshots of emails and chat logs and immediately save them to a USB drive you can remove from your computer.
-The more information you have, the better; it will assist in constructing a case against the blackmailer.
+- Document everything—It’s important to keep a record of any communication the blackmailer has sent you.
+Take screenshots of emails and chat logs and immediately save them to a USB drive.
+The more information you have, the better your case against the blackmailer will be.

-Third, stop using the computer.
-Anything you may do on the compromised machine can be used against you.
+- Stop using your computer—Anything you may do on the compromised machine can be used against you.
 The police will likely want access to the device, so simply power it off and use another device you know to be safe.

-Finally, change all of your passwords.
-If the attacker has copied your passwords, he or she can spread the attack through your social media accounts or other online sources.
+- Change all your passwords—If the attacker has copied your passwords, he or she can spread the attack through your social media accounts or other online sources.
 Locking these down is crucially important.